 Organic and sustainable farming goes a long way to reducing these impacts on other creatures, and so supporting these kinds of farming seems an essential part of the ethics of being vegetarian.
 But it seems like there will always be some death associated with farming, in which case, what is the point of being 100% vegetarian?
 If animals are going to die anyway is there any real benefit in not eating animals occasionally if they are well-looked after before death?
 There are certainly some cases where animals are able to subsist on land that is otherwise quite useless to agriculture, which is part of an argument that George Monbiot, once a vegan, now uses to cautiously support ethical meat eating (although he has vacillated again on this topic recently).

 The difficulty is that we don’t always know what constitutes happiness and suffering.
 I think there are two main things at play here.
 Firstly, there are the events that are experienced which are ‘suffered’.
 Some events are worse than others – there are some ways to die that involve more suffering than other ways.
 We tend to prefer short and sharp ‘humane’ killing to deaths that are long and drawn out.
 We must also consider the quality of life lived – the suffering caused by eating pork from pigs intensively reared in factories is higher than if the pigs had nice happy lives in a field, regardless of how they died.
-Perhaps also the “opportunity loss” of life is important – perhaps eating lamb is ethically worse than eating mutton.
+Perhaps also the “opportunity loss” of life is important – in which case eating veal or lamb is ethically worse than eating beef or mutton.

 The only way to truly calculate the the value of the meal is if we have perfect knowledge of the suffering inflicted and can scale sentience accurately.
 Unfortunately, calculating this in most circumstances seems to be an impossible task, and open to lots of argument.
 But it would be interesting if we could measure these things accurately to discover whether a vegetarian diet still comes out on top most of the time.
 I think it often would – but I don’t think that it would all of the time.